Nature provides us with much of what we need without having to look too far.

 Convenience - You can just pop out your back door, or down to the local foraging spot to gather your greens.

 They're organic & free from pesticides and other chemicals (although if you're picking in a public place just make sure you're certain that they haven't been treated with anything)

-So now that you're as excited about weeds as we are, here are a few to look for & how you can use them!
+So now that you're as excited about weeds as we are, here are a few to look for and how you can use them: